MalcolmMcLean/babyxrc/README.md

 ```

 ### Building
 There is a CMake script.
-So if you have CMake, make a directory called "build", navigate to it, then
+So if you have CMake, make a directory called "build" under the BabyXRC root directory containing CMakeLists.txt, navigate to it, then type
-type

 ```
 cmake ..